jnozzi/cocoadev.com/markdown/SharingMethodsBetweenClasses.md

 This goes to the heart of what an *instance* of a class is.
 Alternatively, you need an outlet in the other class that points to the instance of the class that exists in M**'yDocument.

- It seems you have an accessor method that *returns* a General/WebView object from M**'yDocument.
+ It seems you have an accessor method that *returns* a WebView object from M**'yDocument.
 But in URL-H**'andlerCommand you are seeking to invoke a *method of that web view* without first obtaining a reference to it.
 Instead of doing that

 why don't you try       [...[ [ myDocument webView ] mainFrame ] loadRequest...]

-When General/SharingMethodsBetweenClasses A**'ccessorsAreYourFriends   :-)
+When SharingMethodsBetweenClasses A**'ccessorsAreYourFriends   :-)